Games-and-Simulations/sc-docker/docker/Setup in PowerShell -- instructions.md

 * It is normal to see this message during the installation process:
 `SECURITY WARNING: You are building a Docker image from Windows against a non-Windows Docker host.
 All files and directories added to build context will have '-rwxr-xr-x' permissions.
 It is recommended to double check and reset permissions for sensitive files and directories.`
-More some explanation please see: https://github.com/moby/moby/issues/20397
+For some explanations, please see: https://github.com/moby/moby/issues/20397

 Optional steps:
 * Do `pip uninstall scbw` if you have installed `scbw` previously to avoid potential conflicts.
-* Do "Reset to factory defaults..." in docker if there are images relating to sc-docker previously installed (e.g., the StarCraft game image).
+* Do "Reset to factory defaults..." in docker if there are sc-docker-related images previously installed (e.g., the StarCraft game image).
 Proceed with caution if you have other images which are not related to sc-docker.

 Steps:

 0. Download jre-8u192-windows-i586.tar.gz and move it to the `sc-docker\docker` folder https://www.oracle.com/technetwork/es/java/javase/downloads/jre8-downloads-2133155.html?printOnly=1

     The use of `openjdk` is not advised here as it is much slower.

 1. In Windows PowerShell (it is suggested that you run PowerShell in administrator mode), cd to this folder: `sc-docker\docker`; For Mac users, do the same thing in the Terminal app.